2023 Siam Paragon shooting: Suspect

-The suspect Phasid Trutassanawin (Born September 21th 2009) (Thai:พสิษฐ์ ตรูทัศนวินท์) was detained at Pathum Wan police station.
+The suspect Phasid Trutassanawin (born September 14, 2009; พสิษฐ์ ตรูทัศนวินท์) was detained at Pathum Wan police station.
 Police chief Torsak Sukvimol said the suspect attended a school near the mall, taking IGCSEs and had received treatment for a mental health condition at Rajavithi Hospital, but had recently stopped taking his medication, adding that the suspect was "too confused to undergo questioning".
-The suspect claimed someone was "telling him who to shoot" and that he also believed that someone was about to attack him, so he took out his Modified Aksa AK14-K10 Glock 19 Model Blank Pistol and started shooting.
+The suspect claimed someone was "telling him who to shoot" and that he opened fire because he believed someone was about to attack him.
 He declined to discuss further details as the suspect was a minor.
 This was corroborated by the director of The Essence, a private alternative secondary school located metres away from the mall, who confirmed that the suspect was one of its students.

 In school, Phasid did not have good grades, was bullied, and often sent videos to his parents of himself firing guns at a firing range when his parents pressured him about his grades.
+Phasid shared some photos with tactical vest imitating American mass shooters in a true crime server in Discord.

+Legal proceedings

 On 4 October, Phasid was charged on six counts of criminal offences, namely premeditated murder, attempted murder, possessing a firearm without permission, carrying a firearm into a public area without permission and shooting in a public area without permission.
 A doctor said that he was "not in a state to be interrogated".
 He was later transferred to a juvenile detention center.
 Police also arrested three people on suspicion of selling the firearm and ammunition to the suspect after phone records revealed that the latter had been in contact with them a month before the shooting.
 The men were arrested in police raids in Bangkok and in Yala Province, where several blank guns, hundreds of blank bullets and gun barrels were discovered.
+In December, the officers who filed the five of the initial criminal charges against Phasid were later reprimanded for beginning interrogation before a psychiatric assessment could judge whether Phasid was mentally fit, due to which the interrogation was not accepted by the public prosecutor's office.
+The criminal charges were subsequently rescinded until the psychiatric assessment was completed.

+In 2024, the Central Juvenile and Family Court ordered Phasid to attend a three-to-five year rehabilitation program at Galya Rajanagarindra Institute, which as of August 2026, attested to good progress and no apparent risk.
+The Department of Juvenile Observation and Protection will decide over potential release in 2027.